Workaholics are never really workaholics.

-All of those people are in their 60’s.
+Nile and Bill are in their 60’s – Arnie is 73.
 None of them need the money.
 What they do need, are the feelings associated with their “work”.

-Conversely, someone who finds their work frustrating, boring or stressful, pays to go on vacation… to get away from work.
+Conversely, someone who finds their work frustrating, boring or stressful, pays to go on vacation… to get away from work!!!
 They spend a tiny amount of time each year, doing what they love.
-They have the equation completely the wrong way around.
+They have the equation completely the wrong way round.